-Franciscan University & the Husch Blackwell Report
+Franciscan University & the Husch Blackwell Report test

 On Friday, April 12, Franciscan University of Steubenville released a review of the Husch Blackwell report of their sexual violence policies and procedures.
 To say this review is disheartening only scrapes the surface of the response this review has produced.